comment

 ^ That line is }<space><tab> #

-when copied/pasted onto the powershell command line:
+when copied/pasted onto the PowerShell command line, this happens:

 PS C:\batch> Function demo() {